MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/understand-package-actions.md

 ### Step 11: Pull DP creates a DataTransferService (DTS) job for content download

-Pull DO creates a download job for the content.
-In this example, the content did not exist on the Pull DP so a Full Download DTS job is created for the package.
+Pull DP creates a download job for the content.
+In this example, the content did not exist on the pull DP so a full download DTS job is created for the package.
 The DTS job can be used to track the download process in the **DataTransferService.log** in the next step:

 > PullDP    4300 (0x10cc)    DTS message for content job {C10457F9-DE3A-4B45-878C-345919AFF97E} received, searching 1 active jobs for any containing this content job.
 DTS Job is {3C962758-7ABE-40F2-A585-E5B59E378BEA}
 > PullDP    4300 (0x10cc)    DTS succeeded message received for P010000F.3, content job {C10457F9-DE3A-4B45-878C-345919AFF97E}, status is 0x0 :